UAE: Why Russian expats celebrate Christmas on January 7

-It’s still the festive season for Russian expats who will be celebrating Orthodox Christmas tomorrow, January 7, and Orthodox New Year next Sunday, January 14.
+It’s still the festive season for Russian expats who will be celebrating Orthodox Christmas on January 7, and Orthodox New Year next Sunday, January 14.

 Tonight, 19-year old Russian student Germán Rudakov will be enjoying with family and friends a festive twelve-dish Christmas Eve dinner, which is traditionally prepared in Northern, Central and Eastern European cultures to commemorate the 12 disciples of Jesus, whose birth is celebrated on Christmas.